carla-simulator/carla/Docs/tuto_A_add_map/add_map_package.md

 > *   __On Windows__ extract the package to the `WindowsNoEditor` folder.

-> *   __On Linux__ move the package to the `Import` folder in the CARLA root directory (package/binary version), and run the script from the root directory to import it:
+> *   __On Linux__ move the package to the `Import` folder in the CARLA root directory (of the package/binary version where you will be using the map), and run the following script from the root directory to import it:

 ```sh
         ./ImportAssets.sh